Sambhav2203/InstagramBioClone/README.md

 APK file link - https://drive.google.com/file/d/1RgebBKMZjgpzu6T_Z4twst-rRI7bBiZ6/view?usp=sharing

+ScreenShots Link- https://drive.google.com/file/d/1uSJYCFUmA4fSgLh5_9asB_GBRR2aqW2s/view?usp=sharing

-Whenever,we use Instagram and post something , we sometime want to put a linkto our articls,blogs,etc .
+                                                                Problem Statement and Solution Whenever,we use Instagram and post something , we sometime want to put a linkto our articls,blogs,etc .
 To Overcome this problem, Instagram Bio Clone was developed.

-ScreenShots Link- https://drive.google.com/file/d/1uSJYCFUmA4fSgLh5_9asB_GBRR2aqW2s/view?usp=sharing

                                                                  Functionalities
 The App has a very simple and interactive ui which make it easier to understand the flow of the app.
 Following are few android concepts used to achieve the functionalities in app :